Religious Activities Committee

-The Ten Commandments Hike Committee was formed to work with religious organizations and Scouting units at all levels, their parents, religious leaders and youth members, to promote the Religious Emblems program to their religion and to provide recognition of their achievements after they have earned a Religious Emblem.
+The religious Activities Committee was formed to work with religious organizations and Scouting units at all levels, their parents, religious leaders and youth members, to promote the Religious Emblems program to their religion and to provide recognition of their achievements after they have earned a Religious Emblem.

 The Ten Commandments Hike Committee meetings are held quarterly at the First United Methodist Church (5510 N. Central Avenue, Phoenix), and Meeting time is from 7:15pm to 9pm.
 All are welcomed to attend.
 Sub-committee meetings and special events are held throughout the year.